srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 #### Delete

 To delete a configuration region for a certain path use `delete` action of the Set method.
-For example, let's delete everythin under the `/system/information` container:
+For example, let's delete everything under the `/system/information` container:

 === "Initial state"
     We start with `information` container containing `contact` leaf.